-- Stripmap (SM): Stripmap (SM) mode acquires data with an 80 km swath at slightly better than 5 m by 5 m spatial resolution (single look).
-The ground swath is illuminated by a continuous sequence of pulses while the antenna beam is pointing to a fixed azimuth angle and an approximately fixed off-nadir angle (this is subject to small variations because of roll steering).
-SM images have continuous along track image quality at an approximately constant incidence angle.^[2] - Interferometric Wide Swath (IW): the main acquisition mode over land and satisfies the majority of service requirements.
+- approximately fixed off-nadir angle (this is subject to small variations because of roll steering).
+SM images have continuous along track image quality at an approximately constant incidence angle.7 - Interferometric Wide Swath (IW): the main acquisition mode over land and satisfies the majority of service requirements.
 It acquires data with a 250 km swath at 5 m by 20 m spatial resolution (single look).
 IW mode captures three sub-swaths using Terrain Observation with Progressive Scans SAR (TOPSAR).
-With the TOPSAR technique, in addition to steering the beam in range as in ScanSAR, the beam is also electronically steered from backward to forward in the azimuth direction for each burst, avoiding scalloping and resulting in homogeneous image quality throughout the swath^[3].
+With the TOPSAR technique, in addition to steering the beam in range as in ScanSAR, the beam is also electronically steered from backward to forward in the azimuth direction for each burst, avoiding scalloping and resulting in homogeneous image quality throughout the swath8.